Dyslexia Specialist Endorsement

 • Principles for Effective Structured Literacy Intervention: Routines and Protocols.
 This will be a 3-day in-person workshop.
 Remote students will have the option of attending via zoom.

-View Program Course Descriptions
+View Program Course offerings

 Students will be prepared throughout the courses to take the KPEERI Exam.
 They will be expected to take this assessment as a component of the final course in the sequence.
 This exam measures candidates' knowledge of structured literacy practices and is a component of CEERI certification, which is something our program plans to work towards.
 You can learn more about the test here: https://effectivereading.org/kpeeri-exam-disabled/